About this website “EN PLADS”

 For my drawings, here.

-Born in Tokyo.
+Born and raised in Tokyo.
 A Japanese who has loved Denmark for over 20 years.

 In 1998, I visited Denmark for the first time when I was 14 years old as a member of an international exchange program.
 It was my first trip abroad and I fell in love with Denmark at first sight.
 Everything was so impressive.
 The buildings, designs, foods, school environment, the atmosphere around Danish people etc. The relationships between students and teachers were casual and friendly.
-Danish language sounded lovely and I liked to see that they talked and laughed each other.
+Danish language sounded lovely and I liked to see they talked and laughed each other, it just made me smile.
 My staying at that time was only about one week.
-I met really kind and friendly people with big smiles there and experienced many new things that was totally different from Japanese culture.
-I thought that I would love to go back to Denmark one day again in the future, soon after when I went home.
+I met really kind and friendly people with big smiles and experienced many new things which was totally different from Japanese culture.
+I thought that I would love to go back to Denmark one day again in the future, soon after I came back home.

-However, that future did not come to me so soon in my real life in Japan.
-Although I was always thinking about Denmark.
-I graduated junior high school, high school and then, just before I graduated university I finally travelled to Denmark with my friends.
+However, that future did not come to me so soon in my real life in Japan, although I was always thinking of Denmark.
+I graduated junior high school, high school and then, before I graduated university I travelled to Denmark with my friends.
 It was 2007.
 10 years had passed since before.
-It was also short trip.
-We could stay only for several days.
+It was also a short trip.
+We stayed for several days only.
 So I decided to live in Denmark after I worked in Japan for a few years.

 In 2010, I finally lived in Denmark from January to August.
 Still it was a short period but I stayed at a folkehøjskole, Danish folk high school for the first 5 months and then rented a room for 3 months.
-I learned a lot of things, such as, how to think and act by myself, how to enjoy my own life, how much important to build good relationships with people, etc. My English skill was beginner of beginner as well as my Danish at that time.
-So it was very hard to act and say as I thought in front of people.
-During my travel around Europe after I left Denmark, I realized there were so many things that I have to improve on.
-Why didn’t I say that and why didn’t I do that, something like that.
-I have had the feelings still now.
+I learned a lot of things, such as, how to think and take action by myself, how to enjoy my own life, how much important to build good relationships with people, etc. My English skill was beginner of beginner as well as my Danish at that time.
+So it was very hard to do what I want and say what I thought in front of people.
+There were so many things that I should have done during the time.
+I realised this when I travelled around Europe after I left Denmark.
+Why did I not say that and why did I not do that, something like that.
+I regret it still now.
 I would like to try to restart my life in Denmark in a better way.
-It is not so easy for me to decide it when I live in my country but I know I should make my own life by myself whatever people say.
+It is not so easy for me to do it but I know I should make my own life by myself whatever people say.

-Now in 2020, it is very difficult time all over the world.
-Even though it will take a lot of time to make my dream happen, I will not give it up.
+Now in 2021, it is still very difficult time all over the world.
+However I try to believe that things would be better if we continue doing something (whatever it is, but what we believe it is right).
+Although it has been taking a lot of time to make my dream happen, I try to keep following it.
 I would love to know about Denmark more.

 WHEN DID I MEET DENMARK & DANES